- About this Agreement

 - After normal business hours

-A LAN Administrator may call OIT Operations, and the OIT operators will page the ComTech on-call staff member.
-The on-call staff member will involve other staff as necessary.
+A LAN Administrator may call OIT Operations, and the OIT operators will page the ComTech on-call staff member, who will then involve other staff as necessary.

 |ComTech Network Operations Center (NOC)||email@example.com||919.513.9675|